-We have audited the accompanying Standalone Financial Statements of Raj Oil MillsLimited ("the Company") which comprises the Balance Sheet as at March31 2021 the Standalone Statement of Profit and Loss (including Other ComprehensiveIncome) the Standalone Statement of Changes in Equity and the Standalone Statement ofCash Flows for the year ended on that date and notes to the financial statementsincluding a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as the "Standalone Financial Statements")
+We have audited the accompanying Standalone Financial Statements of Raj Oil MillsLimited ("the Company") which comprise the Standalone Balance Sheet as at March31 2021 the Standalone Statement of Profit and Loss (including Other ComprehensiveIncome) the Standalone Statement of Changes in Equity and the Standalone Statement ofCash Flows for the year then ended and notes to the Standalone Financial Statementsincluding a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as the "Standalone Financial Statements")

 Basis for Opinion

-We conducted our audit of the standalone Ind AS financial statements in accordance withthe Standards on Auditing specified underSection 143 (10) of the Companies Act (the Act').
+We conducted our audit in accordance with the Standards on Auditing specified underSection 143 (10) of the Act (SAs).
 Our responsibilities under those SAs are furtherdescribed in the 'Auditors' Responsibilities for the Audit of the Standalone FinancialStatements' section of our report.
-We are independent of the Company in accordance withthe Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI)together with the independencerequirements that are relevant to the audit of the StandaloneFinancial Statements under the provisions of the Act and the Rules made thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements andICAIs Code of Ethics.
+We are independent of the Company in accordance withthe Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI)together with the ethical requirements that are relevant to our audit of the StandaloneFinancial Statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements andICAIs Code of Ethics.
 We believe that the audit evidence we have obtained is sufficientand appropriate to provide a basis for our opinion.

 Key Audit Matters